-Theme Audit Plan Topic Brief description Work type 'Enabling' managem ent systems Media Handling & Communications Media handling An advisory review focussing on media related risks faced by members of Council and Executive leadership in responding to planned or ad-hoc requests from media organisations.
-Advisory Governance & Culture Culture and ethics A strong organisational and ethical culture allows an organisation to succeed and remain sustainable.
-This review will be set a high level and evaluate the culture of the Board and the boundaries and lines between the Executive Team and non-executive directors.
-Advisory This review will look at organisational and ethical culture in place at HCPC.
-A benchmarking exercise will be performed to assess HCPC's culture against good practice.
-Core functions HR Starters' & leavers' procedures An audit of Starters' and Leavers' procedures to assess effectiveness of controls to ensure completion of mandatory training, induction and setting up of salary within HR records, and to include leaving HCPC and removal from IT systems.
+Theme Audit Plan Topic Brief description Work type HR Starters' & leavers' procedures An audit of Starters' and Leavers' procedures to assess effectiveness of controls to ensure vetting, completion of mandatory training, induction and setting up of salary within HR records, and to include leaving HCPC and removal from IT systems.
+HCPC are conducting a review currently.
 Audit IT strategy & operations Digital Strategy An advisory review of HCPC's Digital Strategy to determine its appropriateness and consistency with HCPC's wider strategic objectives and direction.
 Advisory Data protection & FOI Data Privacy and GDPR An audit of HCPC's compliance with the data privacy regulations held within the Data Protection Act 2018, particularly in light of the United Kingdom leaving the European Union.
-Audit Main Delivery Policy and Standards Regulatory Reform An advisory review focussing on HCPC's preparedness for any changes in the regulatory framework which governs how HCPC carries out its regulatory activities.
-Advisory
+Audit H&S Health and safety Review of health and safety governance and controls.
+Audit Estates & physical security Estate planning post covid Post-Covid, HCPC uses less office space.
+It also wants to 'green' its operations and register.
+The physical estate has been a significant cost to HCPC.
+The review will examine estates management and long-term estates planning.
+We will examine environmental sustainability in 2024/25 Audit